-<Name of school will ensure the Child Protection Policy is available publicly via the Trust website/the school website and on request by other means.
+Dartmoor Multi Academy Trust and all schools will ensure the Safeguarding & Child Protection Policy is available publicly via the Trust website/the school website and on request by other means.

-Consent to information sharing is always preferable and desirable.
-However the welfare of the child remains paramount.
+Consent to information sharing is always preferable and desirable but not required where a child is deemed to be at risk of significant harm.
+The welfare of the child remains paramount.
 Decisions not to obtain consent but to still share information must be discussed with and ultimately made by the DSL.
 The DSL must outline their reasons and rationale for not seeking consent and record the fact that information was shared without consent and the reasons/rationale for this in the relevant child's chronology on CPOMS.

-Per above, parents should be informed prior to a MASH referral, unless it is considered to do so might place the child at increased risk of significant harm by:
+Per above, parents should be informed prior to a MASH referral/request for support, unless it is considered to do so might place the child at increased risk of significant harm by:

-- The behavioural response it prompts e.g. a child being subjected to abuse, maltreatment or threats / forced to remain silent if alleged abuser informed. - Leading to an unreasonable delay. - Leading to the risk of loss of evidential material.
+- The behavioural response it prompts e.g., a child being subjected to abuse, maltreatment or threats / forced to remain silent if alleged abuser informed. - Leading to an unreasonable delay. - Leading to the risk of loss of evidential material.